eormeno/projects/Abstract UI Layer.md

 ## Introduction
 Abuil is a software development framework that allows to write the **front-end** logic at server-side.
-Provides an extensible set of agnostic UI elements named `AUI Widgets`, that represents the building blocks of all the user interface.
-From the poin of view of the
+It provides an extensible set of agnostic UI elements named `AUI Widgets` for building all the elements and the interaction an user interface.
+From the point of view of the

 ![[Architecture.svg]]
 ___